 One good analogy to describe the difference between effective surface area and geometric surface area is to compare Texas to Colorado.
 Looking at a map, it’s clear that Texas’ geometric surface area, in terms of square miles, is much greater than that of Colorado.
 Yet, if you were to flatten all of Colorado’s mountains and valleys it would have the same effective surface area as Texas.

-When concrete is profiled, copious peaks and valleys are created along multiple planes and axes, expanding the overall interface area between the surface and the overlay.
+When concrete is profiled, copious peaks and valleys are created along multiple planes and axes.
+This expands the overall interface area between the surface and the overlay.
 By definition, all bonding, and material properties that affect bonding, occur at this interface — so the bigger the better.

 Concrete is an inherently porous material.
 Through the placement and finishing process, capillaries and voids are formed throughout the matrix as air is entrained, mix water migrates and water evaporates.